Copa Libertadores final moved from Santiago to Lima

-ASUNCION, Paraguay (AP) — South America’s soccer body CONMEBOL has moved the Copa Libertadores final from Santiago to Lima because of a weekslong wave of demonstrations in the Chilean capital.
+ASUNCION, Paraguay (AP) — South America’s soccer body CONMEBOL decided on Tuesday to move the Copa Libertadores final from Santiago to Lima because of a weekslong wave of demonstrations in the Chilean capital.

-CONMEBOL announced the decision on Tuesday after a meeting with representatives of the two finalists — defending champion River Plate of Argentina and Brazil’s Flamengo.
+CONMEBOL announced the move after a meeting with representatives of the two finalists — defending champion River Plate of Argentina and Brazil’s Flamengo.

 The one-leg final remains scheduled for Nov.
 23, but now in Peru’s capital instead of Santiago’s Estadio Nacional stadium.